mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### Scenario 1: User Adds a Foreign Key Constraint

 A user wants to link records from another table into their current table.
 Both tables belong to the same schema.
+For this purpose, foreign key constraints can be applied to change the relationship between one table and another based on the values of columns of the linked tables.

 ### Scenario 1a: Automatically from the 'Link Table' dialog

-#### Steps for Scenario 1a
+#### Steps for 1a

 - The user starts the 'Link Table' process by clicking on the 'Link Table' button in the table toolbar area.
-- The user reads the instructions in the 'Link Table' dialog and understands that the tables will be linked by setting up a foreign key constraint.
+- The user reads the instructions presented within the [link table](#link-table) component and understands that the tables will be linked by setting up a foreign key constraint.
 They also understand that manual configuration is available.
 - The user selects the table they wish to link to from the [table selector](#table-selector).
 - A list of questions is displayed.
 The user can answer 'yes' or 'no' depending on the relationship they want to create.
 - The user answers all the questions listed.
 The answers will determine the location of the foreign key or whether a new table needs to be created.